Towards robust coupled field induced Josephson junctions: Future experiments and outlook

 In order to simulate the behaviour of the system from Fig.\ref{fig2q}d. it seems to be sufficient to use quasi-one dimensional BdGe wavepacket for signals propagating wavepackets and to use quasi-one dimensional GL model for other cables.
 The self-consistency relation for vector potential as generated by all current sources shall be included in the calculations as well as self-consistency in superconducting order parameter in cables propagating BdGe wavepackets.
 Therefore proposed scheme can be investigated further both in theoretical and in experimental way and is of interdisciplinary character as pointed by Fig.\ref{fig6q}.
 It seems to be fruitful to use concept of fitness function that is known from evolutionary algorithms (as for example in antenna design \cite{Antenna}) and science of complexity and use it to design new scheme of both classical and quantum circuits.
 The fitness function should take into account the correctness of logical operations and their vulnerability to error against external noise.
 One can conduct the artificial evolution referring to Fig.\ref{fig2q}d. in numerical simulation (artificial gene is expressed by topology of BdGe and polarizing cables) or can conductor evolution in real experiment as it is described in subfigures of Fig.\ref{fig2q},\ref{fig3q}, \ref{fig4qa} and \ref{fig4qc}.
 The presented scheme is expected to describe the implementation of both classical and quantum computer basing on Josephson junctions.
 One expects the emergence of new schemes that are not accounted or considered as well as pointing the already existing schemes.
 Such approach is already known in the context of programmable matter \cite{ProgramMatter} and suggested evolution would be example of it.
 The obtained new schemes can be optimized further with use of well-known methodologies.
 What is more the provided scheme can also provide the platform for experimental studies of BEC condensate interacting with superconducting environment as it is depicted in Fig.\ref{fig2qd}.
 In order to control the interaction of BdGe cables with superconducting cables in proper way one shall use very low $T_c$ superconductors in BdGe cables.
 What is more one shall use helium 3 instead of helium 4.
 The natural place for BEC condensate would be space in proximity to helium 3.
 In order to describe the system in mathematical way one needs usage of coupled Gross-Pitaevskii equations (describing BEC condensate) together with coupled BdGe and GL equations.
 In such case the basic source of concepts can be taken from \cite{hybridNori}.
 However they need to be readjusted for the class of systems described here.
 Particular expectation for the case of superconductors interacting with BEC condensate would be the emergence of robust Josephson junctions in BEC condensate as well as complex network of vortices.
 This issue is the subject of future research.
+Furthermore one can propose various topologies of field induced Jospephson junctions coupled to semiconductor single-electron devices (Wannier qubits) as it was indicated in \cite{SELchain} and it can lead to hybrid quantum superconducting-semiconductor computer.